dazuma/toys/toys/docs/guide.md

     $(toys system bash-completion remove)

-At this time, only bash is supported.
+At this time, bash is the only supported shell.

 ## Writing your own CLI using Toys